eea/eionet.xmlconv/README.md

     $ mvn clean install

-If you need to use a custom mysql database defined in the local.properties file, you can create a .war file using:
+If you want to use a custom mysql database for unit tests, define in the local.properties file the config.test.* properties for your own database, and then build the WAR :

     $ mvn -Plocal clean install